1basill/Riyadh-Air-Traffic-Analysis/README.md

 - Destination Performance : Top 3 Cities (Jeddah,Dubai,Cairo) account for 32.8% of total
 - Operational Peak : Identifying a major traffic surge between 20:00 – 23:00 , where the airport handles nearly 25.75% of its daily operations
 - Seasonal Data Note: flight volume is generally stable by months, and the lower numbers in March and October are caused by partial data collection during those months.

+## Business Recommendations

+- **Peak staffing:** 25.75% of operations happen in 3 hours (20:00–23:00)
+  → Increase ground staff during this window to reduce delays

+- **Airline risk:** Top 3 airlines = 78% of traffic
+  → Incentivize new carriers to reduce concentration risk

+- **Route optimization:** Jeddah, Dubai, Cairo = 32.8% of flights → Dedicated fast-track lanes for these routes

 ## Tools